SamanthaSamosir/Web-Automation-Testing-Framework/README.md

-# Setting Up a Web Test Automation Framework with WebdriverIO, Selenium, and CI/CD
+# Web Test Automation Framework with WebdriverIO, Selenium, and CI/CD

 An example of **web automation testing framework** using **Selenium/WebdriverIO** with **JavaScript** to validate banking web application **(https://globalsqa.com/angularJs-protractor/BankingProject/#/login)**.
 This project implements **Page Object Model (POM)**, **Allure Reporting**, and **CI/CD pipelines** using **GitHub** and **Jenkins**.